Mapleton, Derbyshire

 Mapleton, sometimes spelt Mappleton, is a village and a civil parish in the Derbyshire Dales District, in the English county of Derbyshire.
 It is near the River Dove and the town of Ashbourne.
 Mapleton has a post office, a pub called the Okeover Arms and a church.
 In 2011, according to census data, the Parish had a population of 147 people.
 There is an annual event in which people jump off of the Mapleton Bridge to raise money for charity.

-Etymology of the toponym
+Toponymy

 The name Mapleton is derived from the old English words of maple and tūn.
 The word maple plainly refers to the deciduous species of tree native to the area, with tūn being a descriptive term for an enclosure, a farmstead, a village or an estate.

 History

 In the early 1870s, John Marius Wilson described the village in the Imperial Gazetteer of England and Wales.
 This is the description he gave the village: